PSlowakiewicz/popcorn/README.md

 - User Application to porcess data in JavaFX
 - Menagment System for law firm in Java and SQL
 - Vacine Distribution DataBase in SQL
-- Patry membership prediction in Python/Sklearn
+- Political parties membership prediction in Python/Sklearn
+- Unsupervised ML in Python/Sklearn